Common Questions About Breastfeeding

 How often should I feed my baby?

 Feed your baby as often and as long as she wants.
-Make sure you’re nursing about 8 to 12 times per day.
+Make sure you’re nursing at least 8 to 12 times per day.
 Some of these feedings might be close together (cluster feeding), and then your baby might rest for several hours.
 Let your baby nurse as long as she would like; when she is done, she will stop swallowing, relax her hands and fall asleep.
 If your baby hasn't nursed in 4 hours, you may need to wake your baby and offer her your milk.
 Newborns tend to be very sleepy and sometimes will not wake to eat.
 If your baby doesn't seem interested in nursing, place her in just her diaper against your bare skin (skin to skin) and continue to offer her your milk.
 And, if your baby fusses when feeding, don't worry.
 Some babies get distracted easily.
 To calm your baby, choose a quiet place for feeding.
 It may also help if you breastfeed in the same place in your home each time.
-If your baby is crying, sometimes it is difficult for her to latch on.
-Gently place your finger in her mouth to make her feel calm, and then offer her your milk again.
+If your baby is crying, it may be difficult for her to latch on.
+Gently place your finger in her mouth to help her feel calm, and then offer her your milk again.

 Will I spoil my baby?

-Infants can't be spoiled.
+Newborns can't be spoiled.
 When your baby needs comfort, food, or holding, she'll cry to let you know.
-When you respond to your baby's needed, you help her trust you.
+When you respond to your baby's needs, you help her learn to trust you.
 This is a time to shower your baby with love and attend to her needs.

 Why is my baby so hungry?

 Babies eat a lot.
-Their stomachs are very small when they are born, and breastmilk is easily and quickly digested.
-This is even more true during a growth spurt.
-Growth spurts usually happen at 2 and 6 weeks of age.
+Their stomachs are very small when they are born, and mother's milk is easily and quickly digested.
+This is even truer during a growth spurt.
+Growth spurts usually happen around 2 and 6 weeks of age.
 They happen again at 3 and 6 months.
 During these times, your baby will breastfeed more often.
 Don’t be alarmed.
 Your baby will not need formula or supplements.
 You will make all the milk that your baby needs because milk production is a "supply and demand" situation (baby's demand will increase mom's supply).